w3f/Grants-Program/applications/slonigiraf.md

 ## Future Plans

 - We plan to launch a chain with this pallet in short term and integrate it with our current App.
-- Next we plan to rewrite the user interface using polkadot.js to exclude current UI centralization.
+- Next we plan to integrate React.js components with our MVP that to use in schools and universities.

 ## Additional Information :heavy_plus_sign: